treyescan/dynamic-aoi-toolkit/README.md

 **_Usage:_**

-1. Run the command above, replacing `video.mp4` with the path to your video
+1. Run the command above, replacing `video.mp4` with the path to your video.
-1. A few questions are asked, such as label of the tracked object, category.
-These are easily customizable in the script
+1. A few questions are asked, such as label of the tracked object and category.
+These are easily customizable in the script.
-1. The video will open a preview screen
+1. The video will open a preview screen.
-1. If you want to select an object to track from the first frame, draw a box on the video
+1. If you want to select an object to track from the first frame, draw a box on the video.
-1. If not: hit `[enter]` to play the video, hit `[s]` when you want to select an object
+1. If not: hit `[enter]` to play the video, hit `[s]` when you want to select an object.
 1. The video starts playing and shows the tracked object.
 In this state, the results are directly saved to your output csv
-1. When you're done, stop the script by hitting `[q]`
+1. When you're done, stop the script by hitting `[q]`.
-1. Every AOI is outputted in a csv file with x and y coordinates of the AOI box in every frame.
-Additional information is outputted alongside each AOI, such as the label
+1. Each AOI is outputted in a csv file with x and y coordinates of the AOI box in every frame.
+Additional information is given alongside each AOI, such as label and category.

 #### Method 2: Selection AOI